Travel Industry Management (TIM)

 TIM 605 Hospitality Management (3) Advanced human relations and operating issues; use of accounting, behavioral, financial, marketing, and informational systems in managing hospitality organizations.
 Pre: graduate standing or consent.

 TIM 607 Global Tourism Analysis (3) International trade theory and regional analysis methodologies applied to tourism and the service industry, including travel balance account, inter-regional transactions flow, economic impacts, environmental economics, demand theory and forecasting.
+A-F only.
 Pre: graduate standing or consent.

 TIM 645 Tourism Field Studies (3) Integration of concepts and application of knowledge and skills from other courses to a selected field study project.
 Pre: any two 600-level TIM courses completed and a third concurrent; or consent.